cjus/hydra-aws-docker-article/README.md

 * Create a Dockerfile
 * Build a container
 * Run a container

-The tag for the command above specifies your service name and version.
-It's a good practice to prefix that entry with your username or company name.
-For example: `cjus/hello-service:0.0.1` If you're using Docker hub to store your containers then you'll need definitely need to prefix your container name.
-We'll touch on Docker hub a bit later.

 Let's take a look at each of the steps above.